mvkaran/mvkaran/README.md

 Python 🐍 is my first love 💙.
 I also write in Ruby.

-Async programming in JS gives me nightmares😰 But I like to work async 😁
+Learning NodeJS and other JS frameworks 📖

 SQL and Trino are my superpowers 🦾

-Containers & container orchestration is where I go deep 🕵️
+Cloud, containers and orchestration is where I go deep 🕵️

 You can find me in action with GitHub Actions :octocat: